 Emphasize Ethical Sourcing and Chain of Custody

 While consumers typically rank food companies and regulating authorities at the top for those they deem should be responsible for food safety, they may not necessarily trust that they’ll follow through.
 The disconnect indicates there’s a lot of work to do, especially among food companies.

 Ensure Truth in Advertising

 As consumers become increasingly health-conscious, more and more food product packaging is including nutrition-related buzzwords, such as the terms “natural” or “no sugar added.”
 However, consumer advocacy groups are exposing how some of those claims are overinflated and can mislead or trick consumers into believing products are healthier than they really are.
 Shoppers are becoming more savvy and learning to compare claims on the front of food products with the ingredient lists and nutrition labels shown on the back.

-To gain consumer trust, ensure accurate labeling and that the ingredients included in formulations truly are what they’re claimed to be.
+To gain consumer trust, ensure accurate labeling and that the ingredients included in formulations truly are what they claim to be.
 Dig deeper when working with suppliers to understand their ingredient sourcing and quality control practices so that your labeling truly reflects the qualities that you and consumers are looking for.

 Be Authentic and Transparent

 Nearly every food manufacturer is putting an emphasis on natural ingredients and striving to provide health benefits while keeping costs in check.
 With so many natural claims on the market, it can be difficult for one product to stand out from the next.

 Clean labels with recognizable ingredients still rank highly, but many shoppers want to go a step further.
-Consumers don’t want food companies to be “secret and opaque,” according to a recent survey, meaning they want to know exactly what’s in their food, not necessarily what isn’t.
+Consumers want to know exactly what’s in their food, not necessarily what isn’t.
 They also want to know how ingredients are sourced and how their health might be affected.